Biblical Feast Days

 - Unleavened Bread — Points to the Messiah’s sinless life, making Him the perfect sacrifice for our sins.
 Yahusha’s body was in the grave during the first days of this feast, like a kernel of wheat planted and waiting to burst forth as the bread of life.

 - Harvest or Pentecost — (Called Shavuot today.)
-Pointed to the great harvest of souls, both Jew and Gentile, that would come into the kingdom of Yahuah during the Church Age.
-The Church was actually established on this day when the Messiah poured out the Holy Spirit and 3,000 souls responded to Peter’s first proclamation of the Gospel.
+Pointed to the great harvest of souls, both Jew and Gentile, that would come into the kingdom of Yahuah during the Assembly Age.

 - Trumpets — (Called Yom Teruah today.)
 Points to the Rapture when the Messiah will appear in the heavens as a Bridegroom coming for His bride.
 The Rapture is always associated in Scripture with the blowing of a loud trumpet (I Thessalonians 4:13-18 and I Corinthians 15:52)